open-policy-agent/eopa/docs/data-filtering/explanation/testing.md

 # Data Filters Testing

-There are two approaches to testing data filter policies using Enterprise OPA:
+There are two approaches to testing data filter policies using EOPA:

 1. **Effects**-based tests: testing the **effects of filters against sample data**
 2. **Code**-based tests: testing the **compiled filters as code**